Microsoft Integrates HealthVault With Greenway EHR

 Pilot program pulls patients' clinical data from Greenway's electronic health record into Microsoft's cloud-based personal health record platform.

-launched a pilot program with Greenway Medical Technologies that will add clinical data from PrimeSuite, Greenway's electronic health record (EHR), to HealthVault's platform.
+As Microsoft's HealthVault seeks to further entrench its technology into the personal health record (PHR) market, the company has launched a pilot program with Greenway Medical Technologies that will add clinical data from PrimeSuite, Greenway's electronic health record (EHR), to HealthVault's platform.

 The joint effort will let patients create a HealthVault account and access their clinical information from PrimeSuite's PrimePatient online portal, including demographics, allergies, medications, vital signs, social and family history, procedures, labs tests, and patient care plans.